Ghanshyam223/To-Do-List/README.md

 ## How to Run
 1. Download the project
-2. Open `index.html` in your browser
+2. Open `index.html` in your browser.